luukEes/GithubRepo/README.md

 ##GithubRepo

 # RepoRequest
 Spring Boot application that retrieves a user's public repositories from GitHub using the GitHub REST API.
-The application consists of several components, including a client for making HTTP requests, a service layer for handling business logic, and a controller for exposing REST endpoints.
+Application consists of several components, including a client for making HTTP requests, a service layer for handling business logic, and a controller for exposing REST endpoints.
 ### RepoClient
 Class is responsible for interacting with the GitHub API using `RestTemplate`.
 It contains a method `getUserRepo(String user)` that takes a GitHub username as a parameter and returns an array of `RepoDto` objects representing the user's repositories.